madengr/nbody/README.md

 I wrote this game to learn about object oriented programming.

-The physics portion was learned in the Udacity CS222 course.
+The physics portion was learnt in the Udacity CS222 course.